Market East, Indianapolis: History

 Indianapolis City Market has been serving local residents and businesses since 1886 and was listed on the National Register of Historic Places in 1974.
 From 1886 to 1958 the area was also home to Tomlinson Hall, a civic center which was located at the northeast corner Delaware and Market streets.
-After a devastating fire all that remains are the so called ‘Catacombs’, the subterranean foundation of the hall.
+After a devastating fire all that remains are the so-called 'Catacombs', the subterranean foundation of the hall.

-The old Indianapolis City Hall sits at the south corner of Alabama and Ohio.
-Built in 1910, it served as city hall until 1962 when the new City-County Building was erected near by.
-From 1962 to 2002 the building housed the Indiana State Museum and then served as the city's main library during construction on an addition to the Indianapolis Central Library.
+Old Indianapolis City Hall sits at the south corner of Alabama and Ohio streets.
+Built in 1910, it served as city hall until 1962 when the City-County Building opened.
+From 1962 to 2002, the building housed the Indiana State Museum, later serving as the city's main library during construction on an addition to the nearby Central Library.
 The building has been vacant since 2008.
 It was listed on the National Register of Historic Places in 1974.

 From 1974 through 2001, Market Square Arena occupied a one-block area spanning Market Street.
 It was demolished to make way for new development that is now Cummins Distribution Headquarters and the 360 Market Square apartments.